Erin Tucker (@bionic_erin on Instagram) is an Atlanta-based fitness instructor. Here, she chronicles her hip replacement surgery recovery.

 I was beginning to limp again and would occasionally get sent home from work.
 I went to several sports medicine doctors, got cortisone injections, underwent weekly dry needling (ouch!), and was even evaluated for a leg-length discrepancy.
 I scheduled an emergency appointment with my surgeon who couldn’t seem to give me an answer of why I was having such a difficult recovery.
 I didn’t know what to do and began questioning if this limp and pain was something I was going to have to live with forever.
 I seemed to be out of options and was feeling hopeless.

 In an effort to manage my pain, I took a significant amount of time off from all physical activity, which impacted my mind and body.
-I was now one-year post-op and my insurance denied me to attend further physical therapy sessions due to a “lack of progress.”
+I was now one year post-op and my insurance denied me to attend further physical therapy sessions due to a “lack of progress.”
 I was frustrated beyond measure.
 My physical therapists had alluded that the pain and limp may have been from a weak gluteus medius that I wasn’t firing, so I decided to go completely back to square one and only train that muscle.
-With my wedding around the corner, my stress level had risen greatly.
+With my wedding around the corner, my stress levels and overthinking increased greatly.
 “What if I’m limping down the aisle?”
 “What if I can’t dance at my own wedding?”
 I tried not to think about it and continued to activate my gluteus medius with small movements, hoping it would pay off in the long run.

-I continued doing my physical therapy exercises, which consisted of a 15-minute resistance band sequence.
+Out of options and exhausted from doctor shopping, I started researching joint supplements on my own and was referred to Vital Proteins® by a close friend.
+I began adding Vital Proteins Collagen Creamer® to my coffee and shakes every day.
+I continued doing my physical therapy exercises, which consisted of taking collagen in the morning, followed by doing a 15-minute resistance band sequence.
 Over the course of the next several weeks, the throbbing in my hip began to fade and there were even days when I didn’t think about my hip at ALL.
 It was amazing.
-Even though I was “back to basics” with my movements, my joint was feeling amazing and I was getting stronger every day!
+Even though I was “back to basics” with my movements, my joints were feeling amazing and I was getting stronger every day!
 Weeks turned into months and I am so grateful to say that I have now been nearly 8 months completely pain-free.